Menu Close

 My neighbor definitely has a hedge, what do I do if I think it is too high?

 Do your best to come up with a mutually agreeable solution.
-The Town’s code enforcement officer only gets involved as a last resort.

 Landscaping, Pagodas, and Other